SpecterOps/MSSQLHound/README.md

 If you don't do a dry run first and collect from all SQL servers with SPNs in the domain (the default action), expect the script to take a very long time to finish and eat up a ton of disk space if there ar a lot of servers in the environment.
 Based on limited testing in client environments, the file size for each server before they are all zipped ranges significantly from 2MB to 50MB+, depending on how many objects are on the server.

+To populate the MSSQL node glyphs in BloodHound, execute `MSSQLHound.ps1 -OutputFormat BloodHound-customnodes` and use the API Explorer page to submit the JSON to the `custom-nodes` endpoint.

 There are several new edges that have to be non-traversable because they are not abusable 100% of the time, including when:
 - the stored AD credentials might be stale/invalid, but maybe they are!
     - MSSQL_HasMappedCred